proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 }
 ```

+### Forms, Validation and State Management

+Server management GUIs involve a lot of forms and data tables, so getting those
+right is essential.

+We built a form system around a shared `FormContext` that fields register with
+automatically.
+The context tracks values, defaults, dirty state and validation
+results in one place.
+On submit, it collects all registered field values and
+runs per-field validation, making it straightforward to implement complex forms
+with many interdependent fields.

+Individual fields implement a `ManagedField` trait, which handles value
+synchronization with the form context, validation, and rendering.
+This gives us
+a consistent API across all field types (text, number, checkbox, combobox, date
+picker, and others) while allowing each type to define its own parsing and
+validation logic.

+For data tables, we provide a `Store` and `TreeStore` abstraction that holds
+records, tracks changes, and notifies observers.
+Combined with `Selection` and
+virtual scrolling, this covers the common pattern of loading a list from the API
+and letting users browse, sort, filter, and act on it.

+For async data loading, a `Loader` helper wraps the load-display-error cycle
+into a single object with built-in caching to browser storage.

+### Internationalization

+We use [gettext](https://www.gnu.org/software/gettext/) for translations, with
+a `tr!()` macro for translatable strings.
+Message catalogs are loaded at
+runtime, and the toolkit provides widgets for switching the language and text
+direction while the application is running.

 ## Themes, Colors and Design

 As noted previously, our first goal was to replace existing GUIs, so we started